thegrumpys/odop/client/docs/Help/DesignTypes/Spring/alerts.md

 Alert entry #S59
 ## Default constraint not enabled

 Disabling default constraints is not recommended.

+This alert is produced when constraints enabled by default are disabled.
+Also, this alert can be produced for designs created and saved with older versions of the software.
+Specifically, constraints on Spring_Index previously were not enabled by default.
+If this alert is associated with Spring_Index on an older design, it may be ignored.
+Better yet, clear the alert by enabling MIN and MAX constraints on Spring_Index.

 The default constraints guide Search to "good" spring designs.
 The Seek and Trade features utilize Search internally and thus those results are also guided by the default constraints.

 For example:
+ - A lower constraint on deflection at the first operating point (Deflect_1) prevents Search from generating negative values for force and deflection at point 1.
+ - Constraints on Spring_Index insure that designs produced by the software are within the range of manufacturability.
+ Consult your manufacturer regarding capabilities and costs.
- - disabling the lower (MIN) constraint on factor of safety at operating load point 2 (FS_2 MIN) allows Search to return a highly over-stressed design and declare it as "feasible".
+ - Constraints on factor of safety at the second operating point (FS_2) insure that stresses are in an appropriate range.

+    + Disabling FS_2 MIN allows Search to return a highly over-stressed design and declare it as "feasible".

- - disabling the upper (MAX) constraint on factor of safety at operating load point 2 (FS_2 MAX) allows Search to return a highly under-stressed design and declare it as "feasible".
+    + Disabling FS_2 MAX allows Search to return a under-stressed design and declare it as "feasible".
     If a relatively heavy, low-stress design is desired (an "over-design" situation), increase the value of the FS_2 MAX constraint.

-While it may be reasonable to adjust the constraint values of a default constraint, disabling a default  constraint entirely is not recommended.
+In summary, while it may be reasonable to adjust the constraint values of a default constraint, disabling a default constraint entirely is not recommended.

 ___